siewla/ideagram/README.md

 * One form to handle two routes, upload image via file and upload via url. (unsolved)
     > The route for upload image via file has a middleware (Multer) and have a enctype="multipart/form-data" while the route for upload image via url didn't have the enctype type.

-* Can't reformat the date object by moment(Node.js library) when doing DOM manupulation through jquery.
+* Can't reformat the date object by moment(Node.js library) when doing DOM manipulation through jquery.
     > Need to format the date to be same as the previous comment container